 Terminal A Gates: All Aircraft using gates A1, A2, A3, A4, A5, A11, A13, A15 and A17 shall push back and pull forward to the nearest "ENGINE START LINE" prior to starting engines.
-Aircraft pushing back from Gates A1, A3 and A5 shall pushback tail north at all times, unless otherwise directed by Airport Operations.
+Aircraft pushing back from Gates A1, A3 and A5 shall pushback tail north unless otherwise directed by Airport Operations.